 Environmental Deputy Program Manager – Disaster Recovery

 ICF is seeking an Environmental Deputy Program Manager who will support government agencies in Texas in managing federal grants to carry out strategic and high-impact activities to mitigate disaster risks and reduce future losses in areas impacted by recent disasters.
-As part of the growing Disaster Management Division, the position requires in-depth experience with the Department of Housing and Urban Development’s (HUD) Community Development Block Grant – Disaster Recovery (CDBG-DR) and Community Development Block Grant – Mitigation (CDBG-MIT) programs, as well as other federal disaster recovery programs.
+As part of the growing Disaster Management Division, the position requires in-depth experience with environmental reviews for the Department of Housing and Urban Development’s (HUD) Community Development Block Grant – Disaster Recovery (CDBG-DR) and Community Development Block Grant – Mitigation (CDBG-MIT) programs, as well as other federal disaster recovery programs.
 The Deputy Program Manager will work onsite with the senior ICF staff, subject matter experts, and junior staff to develop and implement environmental compliance policies and procedures for mitigation projects and programs.

 Responsibilities may also include serving as an expert on environmental issues, developing written materials, managing staff and working directly with the client to provide advisory/consulting services.